IBM/universal-connectors/filter-plugin/logstash-filter-mssql-guardium/MssqlOverJdbcPackage/GCPMSSQL_README.md

 5. Click the Plus sign to open the Connector Configuration dialog box.
 6. Type a name in the **Connector name** field.
 7. Update the input section to add the details from [gcpMSSQL.conf](./gcpMSSQL.conf) for GCP MSSQL.

-   ***Note :***
+Note :

 	• For Guardium Data Protection version 11.3, add the following line to the input section:
        'jdbc_driver_library => "${THIRD_PARTY_PATH}/mssql-jdbc-7.4.1.jre8.jar"'
-   • Even if auditing was configured long before the universal connector, the universal connector  will still process all the older records, since they were already audited by the database.
+	• If auditing was configured a while before the UC, the UC will still process all previous records, since they were already audited by the database.
-9. Update the filter section to add the details from [gcpMSSQL.conf](./gcpMSSQL.conf) for GCP MSSQL.
+8. Update the filter section to add the details from [gcpMSSQL.conf](./gcpMSSQL.conf) for GCP MSSQL.
-10. The**type** fields should match in the input and filter configuration sections.
+9. The**type** fields should match in the input and filter configuration sections.
 This field should be unique for  every individual connector added.
-11. If you are using two JDBC plug-ins on the same machine, the `last_run_metadata_path` file name should be different.
+10. If you are using two JDBC plug-ins on the same machine, the `last_run_metadata_path` file name should be different.
-12. Click **Save**.
+11. Click Save.
 Guardium validates the new connector and enables the universal connector if it was disabled.
 After it is validated, it appears in the Configure Universal Connector page.

 ## 4. JDBC load-balancing configuration